UCI-GDIM31/class-activities-Weida758/README.md

 I moved the cat to the new platform and got it to move by moving the player script and adding it as a component to the cat object.
 I attached an animation to the cat so that the cat has animation.
 I changed the movement speed and turn speed of the cat so that the movements make more sense.

 ### W2
-Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.

 ## Open-Source Assets
 ### W1